 Origin and care

-A Bonsai is grown and shaped as an image carrier of the beauty of nature.
+A Bonsai is cultivated and formed as an image carrier of the beauty of nature.
 Literally translated, Bonsai means: tree in pot.
 Bonsai is grown in Asia and evokes the image of an old tree.
-The scale gives balance to the entire composition.
+The scale gives balance to the whole composition.
 Bonsai have always been older trees.
-A well-shaped Bonsai is like a living painting in which all the characteristics of nature are recognizable.
+A well-formed Bonsai is like a living painting in which all the characteristics of nature are recognizable.
 Bonsai is an experience of Eastern culture in a nutshell.

 History of Bonsai.

-Even before the beginning of our era, Chinese monks saw the beauty of trees that remained small in nature and assigned great powers to this.
-As an image carrier of the mountainous environment, they took the trees home and continued growing in pots.
-Later, other tree species were also used, and so a culture and form culture became known as Bonsai.
+Even before the beginning of our era, Chinese monks saw the beauty of trees that remained small in nature and attributed great powers to them.
+As an image bearer of the mountainous environment, they took the trees home and cultivated them further in pots.
+Later on, other tree species were also used, resulting in a cultivation and mold culture that has come to be called Bonsai.

-A Bonsai is not a mathematical reduction of a large tree in nature, but it gives the impression of it.
-A good bonsai is just like a living painting in which all the characteristics of nature are recognizable.
+A Bonsai is not a mathematical reduction of a large tree in nature, but it does give the impression of it.
+A good bonsai is like a living painting in which all the characteristics of nature are recognizable.
 Bonsai is art and nature in one hand.

-Your Bonsai already has a rich history and has been cultivated with great care and artistically shaped.
-With the information below you can easily keep your Bonsai beautiful and healthy.
+Your Bonsai already has a rich history and has been cultivated and artistically shaped with the greatest care.
+With the information below it is easy to keep your Bonsai beautiful and healthy.

 Your Bonsai Ficus is a living tree.
 All trees need moisture to survive and grow.
-Too little water will make the leaves dry and, if it lasts for a long time, the juice flow will dry out.
-Too much water causes the roots in the bowl to rot and weaken the tree.
-Water your Bonsai as the soil begins to dry up and wait with the next watering until the tree has absorbed the water (at a normal location that is approximately every two days).
-Always ensure that the root ball is properly primed, the excess water runs out of the pot from the bottom.
+Too little water will dry out the leaves and, if it lasts for a long time, also dry out the sap flow.
+Too much water causes the roots to rot in the shell and weakens the tree.
+Water your Bonsai when the soil starts to dry up and wait with the next watering until the tree has absorbed the water (in a normal location this is about every two days).
+Always make sure that the root ball is well filled, the excess water runs out of the pot through the bottom.

 Every Bonsai needs certain substances to maintain its systems.
-It is best to use solid or liquid Bonsai food that you can obtain commercially.
-Press solid food into the soil and dissolve with watering.
-You mix liquid food into the irrigation water.
-Use the dosage as indicated on the package.
-You can also use normal plant food, keep in mind that you can adjust the dosage to 60%.
-Your Bonsai grows all year round and therefore needs food all year round.
+It is best to use solid or liquid Bonsai food that you can get commercially.
+You press solid food into the soil and dissolve with the watering.
+You mix liquid food with the irrigation water.
+Use the dosage as indicated on the packaging.
+You can also use normal plant food, but keep in mind to adjust the dosage to 60%.
+Your Bonsai grows all year round and therefore needs nutrition all year round.

 Your Bonsai Ficus is grown in South China and is used to an annual temperature between 12 and 30 degrees Celsius.
-That is why it is extremely suitable for indoor use.
-If the outside temperature is higher than 12 degrees Celsius you can also place the Bonsai outside very well.
+That is why it is extremely suitable for standing indoors.
+If the outside temperature is higher than 12 degrees Celsius, you can also place the Bonsai outside.
 Bonsai need light to grow well.
 Place your Bonsai in a light place, possibly with some direct sunlight.
-Make sure that your tree is not exposed to direct sunlight all day long.
+Prevent your tree from being in direct sun all day.

-Thanks to good growing, this Bonsai is in perfect balance.
-The amount of roots and leaves are excellent and the scale has also been carefully chosen.
-After a few years of healthy growth, the roots will pinch in the pot and the Bonsai can be repotted.
-This gives you the opportunity to prune the roots so that the root ball remains young and vital.
-Repotting is best in the spring.
-Remove the tree from the pot and carefully comb the roots.
-You can then prune 30% of the roots.
-For a good rejuvenation, remove some thicker roots.
-After this, the Bonsai can be returned to its own scale.
+Thanks to the good breeding, this Bonsai is in perfect balance.
+The proportion of roots and foliage is excellent and the scale has also been chosen with care.
+After a number of years of healthy growth, the roots will start to pinch in the pot and the Bonsai can be repotted.
+This gives you the opportunity to prune the roots, so that the root ball remains young and vital.
+Repotting is best done in the spring.
+Remove the tree from the pot and carefully comb out the roots.
+After this you can prune 30% of the roots.
+For good rejuvenation, remove some thicker roots.
+After this, the Bonsai can go back in its own shell.
 Put some good loose potting soil, possibly mixed with some sharp sand, at the bottom of the pot and place the tree on it.
-You can then fill the dish with the same new soil mix.
+After that, you can fill the shell with the same new soil mixture.

 Diseases and plagues

-A healthy Bonsai has little or no problems with pests and diseases.
-It may possibly contain louse or spider mite.
-Luis can be recognized by the sticky drops and the sapwood gives the leaves a slightly speckled pale color.
-To prevent louse and spider mite, ensure that your Bonsai is in a well-ventilated place.
-This also prevents possible attack by fungi such as mildew.
-You can purchase adequate resources to combat the above in every garden center.
+A healthy Bonsai has little to no problems with diseases and pests.
+Lice or spider mites may get in.
+You can recognize louse by the sticky drops and spider mites gives the leaves a slightly speckled pale color.
+To prevent aphids and spider mites, make sure that your Bonsai is in a well-ventilated place.
+This also prevents any infestation by fungi such as mildew.
+In every garden center you can buy adequate means to combat the above.

-Every tree has the natural tendency to grow at the ends and to shed the oldest leaves or needles from within.
-You need to break this trend for a beautiful, finely branched Bonsai.
-This can be done very easily by pruning the end growth.
-The Bonsai that you have purchased already has the right shape and size and therefore only needs to be maintained.
-All shoots that go beyond the silhouette of the tree can be removed.
-All shoots on the branches that grow down or up may also be pruned.
-This way you keep the Bonsai healthy and in the right model.
+Every tree has a natural tendency to grow at the ends and to shed the oldest leaves or needles from the inside.
+For a beautiful, finely branched Bonsai you have to break this trend.
+This can be done very easily by pruning the growth at the ends.
+The Bonsai you have purchased already has the right shape and size and therefore only needs to be maintained.
+You can remove all shoots that extend beyond the silhouette of the tree.
+All shoots on the branches that grow downwards or upwards may also be pruned away.
+This way you keep the Bonsai healthy and in the right shape.

-Young branches naturally grow upwards and only bend over time.
-The branches of your Bonsai are bent down to display the image of an old tree.
-You cannot determine the shape of your Bonsai yourself by wiring.
-If you wrap the branches under 45 degrees with wire of the correct thickness, they can be bent into any desired shape.
-After a while, the branch will thicken further and start to pinch the wire.
-This is the right time to remove the thread
+Young branches naturally grow upward and only bend over time.
+The branches of your Bonsai are bent downwards to give the image of an old tree.
+You can further determine the shape of your Bonsai yourself by means of wiring.
+If you wrap the branches at 45 degrees with wire of the correct thickness, they can be bent into any desired shape.
+After some time, the branch will thicken further and pinch the wire.
+Now is the time to remove the wire again

 Bonsai Ficus for the enthusiast.